armstrong/armstrong.apps.embeds/README.rst

 use it.
 It provides a ``render_model`` template tag that takes an object and a template name then looks in a hierarchy from most-specific to least for that template.
-ArmLayout uses ``get_layout_template_name()`` for the lookup and Apps.Embeds has extended it to also look for type-specific templates.
+ArmLayout uses ``get_layout_template_name()`` for the lookup and AppsEmbeds has extended it to also look for type-specific templates.

 ``render_model embed_obj 'full'`` for a ``photo`` type will look in this order: